citizenfx/fivem-docs/content/docs/getting-started/prerequisites.md

 ## Creation of Cfx.re account

 {{% alert color="info" %}}
-If you have an Cfx.re account, you can skip this step.
+If you already have a Cfx.re account, you can skip this step.
 {{% /alert %}}

 A Cfx.re account is needed in order to set up your server at a later point.